dgmltn/Android-ShareEverywhere/README.md

 You may know about the [ShareActionProvider](http://developer.android.com/reference/android/widget/ShareActionProvider.html) that was introduced in API 14.
 This project extends the ShareActionProvider in a few very important ways:

- # It breaks the Widget free of the ActionBar.
+ 1. It breaks the Widget free of the ActionBar.
 It can be used as a standalone View in any layout.
- # It allows
+ 2. It allows you to specify multiple share intents, which will be combined when displayed.
+ 3. Its default sorting function also uses alphabetical order.
- # It can be used (with [ActionBarSherlock](http://actionbarsherlock.com/) or [ActionBarCompat](http://developer.android.com/reference/android/support/v7/app/ActionBar.html)) on versions of android prior to API 14.
+ 4. It can be used (with [ActionBarSherlock](http://actionbarsherlock.com/)) on versions of android prior to API 14.

 ## Usage